mgalloy/idldoc/docs/idldoc-reference.rst

   `USER`                 set to generate user-level docs (private parameters,
-                         files are not shown); the default is developer-level docs showing files and parameters `VERSION`              set to print out the version of IDLdoc
+                         files are not shown); the default is developer-level docs showing files and parameters `USE_LATEX`            set to use MathJax to automatically typeset any LaTeX style equations in comments `VERSION`              set to print out the version of IDLdoc
   ====================== =====================================================